Field Notes

 intro call.

-Tell me where the work piles up.
-I'll show you what Avera would automate first.
+Tell us where the work piles up.
+We'll show you what Avera would automate first.
 No slides, no jargon.
-The quickest way to reach me is WhatsApp.
+The quickest way to reach us is WhatsApp.